yuhyunjeong/AlcoholShoppingMall/README.md

 # :sake: 안다미로 :sake:
 # <h2> :bulb: Overview</h2>
+Andamiro - Korean for 'so much that it overflows the bowl'

 Traditional Liquor Ordering and Subscription Websites

 Sell traditional liquors online that are lesser known than other alcoholic beverages.